-David L. Case is a shareholder at Tiffany & Bosco, P.A., with over 40 years of experience in tax planning, estate planning, probate and trust administration, and business transactions.
-David was involved in finalizing and passing, and has continued to be involved in updating, the new Arizona Trust Code, and has written and made presentations on this topic, as well as numerous estate planning and tax planning matters, for the State Bar of Arizona and other organizations.
+DAVID L. CASE is a shareholder at Tiffany & Bosco, P.A., with over 40 years of experience in tax planning, estate planning, probate and trust administration, and business transactions.
+David has been involved for many years in drafting and passing legislation relating to the Arizona Trust Code and Arizona Probate Code, and has written and made presentations on this topic, as well as numerous estate planning and tax planning matters, for the State Bar of Arizona and other organizations.

 In addition to the formulation of estate plans while addressing wealth transfer tax issues and income tax issues, David has vast experience in assisting clients in various family business planning and succession planning matters.
 He has expertise in the preparation of all estate planning and trust documents and related transactional documents.